 We all have biases.
-Biases we know we have, biases we wish we could get rid of, or biases we’ve encountered in our everyday life.
+Biases we know we have, biases we wish we could get rid of, biases we’ve encountered in our everyday life.

 Biases are something we usually keep hidden deep inside, whether we know it or not.
-Bias are difficult to address, and can easily become a taboo.
+They are often difficult to address, and can easily become a taboo.
 Everyone has biases, and biases in themselves aren’t dangerous.
 However, if these biases inform our decisions, it may lead to discrimination, especially when these biases concern a vulnerable group.

 “I judge people as soon as I see them.
 I wish I could stop.”